Erin go Bragh GAA: Re-emergence of Erin go Bragh 1986

 One of the founding members, Robert Stephens, died in 2015.
 In his memory the Stephens family set up a young sports person of the year award.
 John Kinsella took over from George Burke as chairman.
-George completed a five-year term as the clubs chair person.
+George completed a five-year term as the club's chair person.
 Paul Gilmartin replaced John as club secretary with Tom Madigan becoming club treasurer.
 The club joined with Westmanstown Gaels at under 15 football to form St. Catherines.
 This was expanded in 2016 with St. Catherine fielding football teams at under 15, 16 and minor and also an under 16 hurling team.
 The junior football team reached the junior E football championship semi final.
 The 2015 football feile were runners up in their competition.
-The clubs under 12, 13, and 15 hurling teams were runners up in their leagues.
+The club's under 12, 13, and 15 hurling teams were runners up in their leagues.
 The under 14 camogie team won their championship while the under 16 team were runners up.